 The minimum age for Flag Marshals is 16 years or more according to local law.
-They are appointed by the FMNR/organiser and must have participated in a briefing with the Clerk of the Course.
+They are appointed by the FMNR/organiser and must have participated in a briefing with the Clerk of the Course and/or the Race Director.